-ENV1.
-Green Infrastructure Network
+- ENV1.
 A Green Infrastructure Network for the Parish is shown on the Policies Map.
-Development proposals that are immediately adjoining or close to the Network must demonstrate how they maintain and/or enhance its integrity and value such as the incorporation of internal footpath/cycle links to the Network.

-ENV2.
-Landscaping in major new housing proposals

-Comprehensive landscaping proposals, including arrangements for long-term loss replacement, should accompany all major development schemes promoting wherever possible 'soft' boundary edges using native trees, hedgerows and shrubs while preserving existing trees and hedgerows.

-ENV3.
-Enhancements of Green Infrastructure corridors

-Development proposals should seek to enhance, where appropriate, the connectivity and function of existing green infrastructure corridors shown on the Policies Map.
-There are a number of areas of locally significant ecological importance in the Parish:

-- Battlefield Brook Corridor (GI-A);

-- Marl Brook Corridor (GI-B);

-- Wooded land to the west of Mayfield Close and the M5 motorway (GI-C).
+Development proposals that are immediately adjoining or close to the Network must demonstrate how they maintain and/or enhance its integrity and value such as the incorporation of internal footpath/cycle links to the Network. - ENV2.
+Comprehensive landscaping proposals, including arrangements for long-term loss replacement, should accompany all major development schemes promoting wherever possible 'soft' boundary edges using native trees, hedgerows and shrubs while preserving existing trees and hedgerows. - ENV3.
+Development proposals should seek to enhance the connectivity and function of all blue/green corridors shown on the Policies Map.
+There are a number of areas of locally significant ecological importance in the Parish: - Battlefield Brook Corridor; - Marl Brook Corridor; - Wooded land to the west of Mayfield Close and the M5 motorway.